 2. BigCommerce: Open SaaS Balance

-If you’re exploring commercetools alternatives but feel that a fully composable stack might be too complex, BigCommerce is often one of the first platforms to consider.
+If you’re exploring commercetools but feel that a fully composable stack might be too complex, BigCommerce is often one of the first platforms to consider.
 It’s a SaaS platform built for mid-market and enterprise brands that want flexibility without rebuilding core commerce features from scratch.

 Pricing ranges from about $39 to $399 per month for standard plans, while Enterprise pricing is custom-based on revenue and needs.